TN 83 (05-24)

 • The individual agrees to report promptly any changes in income and resources; and

-• The individual understands that he or she may be overpaid if, for any month, available funds exceed the FBR plus any State supplement or if other situations change.
+• The individual understands that they may be overpaid if, for any month, available funds exceed the FBR plus any State supplement or if other situations change.

 6